-Moses Saintfleur talked about his Spirit Shrine environment created for the Artstation Challenge, the workflow in ZBrush, the fear to fail and the value of failures, and creativity.
+Moses Saintfleur talked about his Spirit Shrine environment, the workflow in ZBrush, the fear to fail and the value of failures, and creativity.

 Hey! Сurrently I work at CyberConnect2 Montreal as an environment artist.
 This past couple of months have been a huge learning experience for me not only as an artist but in life in general.
 And to be honest, a few months before I moved to Montreal I really didn’t know what I wanted to do anymore.
 I felt extremely disconnected from my creativity.